 Cambridge is a somewhat small city located in the state of Minnesota.
 With a population of 8,451 people and two constituent neighborhoods, Cambridge is the 108th largest community in Minnesota.

 Unlike some cities, Cambridge isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Cambridge are a mix of both white- and blue-collar jobs.
 Overall, Cambridge is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Cambridge who work in sales jobs (16.90%), office and administrative support (14.15%), and food service (9.35%).
+There are especially a lot of people living in Cambridge who work in office and administrative support (16.04%), sales jobs (14.48%), and food service (9.00%).

 The people who call Cambridge home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Cambridge residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cambridge include Swedish, Norwegian, Irish, and English.
+The greatest number of Cambridge residents report their race to be White, followed by Native American.
+Important ancestries of people in Cambridge include Swedish, Norwegian, Irish, and Italian.

 The most common language spoken in Cambridge is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include German and Native American languages.